RJPenic/rna-ss/tutorials/rasp-01-data.md

 - What is the average percentage of unpaired nucleotides per RNA?
 - Are there any structures without any pairings?

-Feel free to explore other aspects of the dataset that are not mentioned here and we highly recommend you provide informative chart visualizations whenever possible.
+Feel free to explore other aspects of the dataset that are not mentioned here and we highly recommend you provide informative charts (e.g. bar chart, box plot, ...) whenever possible.

 ## Additional information
 - https://bprna.cgrb.oregonstate.edu/